biblicalph/books/Node.js/master-node/001-timers/readme.md

 **Answer**

-The above snippet does not output anything even though the `start` event callback logs to the console
+The above snippet does not output anything even though the `start` event listener logs to the console

 b.
 Explain your answer to question 2a